oceantracker/oceantracker/docs/info/how_to/B_runningOT_and_parameters.rst

 enabling online particle tracking as a service.

-To achieve these capabilities, it uses parameters to both change the settings to meet the users needs, but all so to build the computational pipeline for the users specific needs.
+To achieve these capabilities, it uses parameters to both change the settings to meet the users needs, but also to build the computational pipeline for the users specific needs.
 This flexibility in the computational pipeline is achieved using “class” parameters.